The Latest: Nikki Haley on Tigers sideline before title game

 SANTA CLARA, Calif.
 (AP) — The Latest on the College Football Playoff national championship (all times local):

-The Clemson flag is flying over the South Carolina State House after the Tigers‘ national championship win over Alabama.
+Clemson is back home in South Carolina after winning the national championship.

-The flag was also atop the capital’s dome two years back when Clemson won the crown.
+Thousands of fans met the team on campus late Tuesday night, and coach Dabo Swinney promised them a week of celebrations ending with a parade for the champions on Saturday.

-Clemson will have a parade and fan celebration at campus and the football stadium Saturday.
+The Tigers beat Alabama 44-16 on Monday night to win their third national championship and second in the past three seasons.